8 Biggest Snapchat Scams of 2024 and What To Do About Them

 7. Snapchat premium scams

-Do you ever encounter Snapchat accounts that have non-family-friendly photos?
-There are accounts that are suggestive in nature, promising adult content if you upgrade your account to “Snapchat premium.”
+Do you ever encounter Snapchat accounts with non-family-friendly photos?
+There are also suggestive accounts that promise adult content if you upgrade your account to “Snapchat premium.”

-There’s no premium version of Snapchat to begin with, so you do not need to pay anyone to upgrade your account.
+There’s no premium version of Snapchat, so you do not need to pay anyone to upgrade your account.
 Without encountering an official website that accepts payments, you can almost guarantee that your money will go missing, regardless of the nature of the material involved.

 8. Romance scams

-Not least of all, we have all heard of the tried-and-true romance scams that occur on social media.
-Romance scams, also known as catfish scams, are subtle and often start with someone befriending you online.
-The next thing you know, you have so much in common with your new friend, or even a romantic connection, so you don’t feel cautious before sending them money.
+Not least, we have all heard of the tried-and-true romance scams on social media.
+Romance scams, or catfish scams, are subtle and often start with someone befriending you online.
+The next thing you know, you have so much in common with your new friend or even a romantic connection, so you don’t feel cautious before sending them money.

-If this has happened to you, you are in good company, as this was the second most common financial scam on social media in just 2021 alone.[4]
-One way to avoid this type of scam is to not date someone you met on social media, including Snapchat.
-And never send anyone you don’t know money online, no matter how you feel about them!
+If this has happened to you, you are in good company, as this is one of the most common financial scams on social media.
+In 2023, losses due to romance scams topped at over $1.14 billion.[4]
+One way to avoid this scam is to never send money to anyone you don’t know online, no matter how you feel about them.

 Is Snapchat safe?